 Robinson-Earl spurs No. 10 Villanova past Army in opener

-Robinson-Earl led a new-look Villanova to a familiar rout, with 24 points and 13 rebounds in the No. 10 Wildcats' 97-54 win over Army on Tuesday night.
+VILLANOVA, Pa. — Jeremiah Robinson-Earl scored 24 points and grabbed 13 rebounds and Saddiq Bey had 22 points to help No. 10 Villanova cruise to a 97-54 win over Army on Tuesday night.

-''I can't say I was surprised,'' Wright said. ''I'm impressed with his maturity and his basketball IQ.''
+These aren’t the Wildcats that were 30-win regulars and won national titles in 2016 and 2018.
+Most of the stars of those teams have moved on to the NBA — rookie Eric Paschall scored 34 points for Golden State on Monday — and the Wildcats have one of the youngest teams in coach Jay Wright’s 19 seasons.
+The Wildcats lost their two leading scorers from last season in Paschall and Phil Booth, and the underclassman are being counted on to carry them into March.
+Justin Moore and Robinson-Earl gave Villanova two freshman in the starting lineup for the first time since 2002-03.

+Villanova finished at the basket, buried 3s and shared the ball (12 assists on 18 first-half baskets) in a fantastic opener for the program’s 100th season.
+Cole Swider scored 18 points and hit four of Villanova’s 12 3-pointers.

 Robinson-Earl was considered one of the top 15 recruits in the nation and is the son of former Kansas Jayhawk Lester Earl.
 The Kansas native finished his prep career at IMG Academy in Bradenton, Florida.
 Robinson-Earl made 9 of 14 shots (with five turnovers) and proved Wright was correct in giving the hyped freshman the start.